Top Toys of 1987: Jenga, Nintendo, My Pet Monster and Peak Late-80s Weirdness

 Koosh Ball lands at number nine because 1987 is one of those years where the toy aisle suddenly remembers that touch itself can be a selling point.
 A lot of 80s products were sold through narrative, electronics, character branding, or spectacle.
 Koosh Ball works on a more immediate level.
 It looks weird, feels different from anything else, and practically begs to be picked up.
 That’s a very efficient retail strategy.

-What makes Koosh Ball so revealing is that it represents a stripped-down kind of novelty success.
+What makes Koosh Ball so revealing is that it represents a stripped-down kind of novelty success inside 1987 novelty and fad culture.
 It doesn’t need a mythology.
 It doesn’t need a faction war.
 It doesn’t need a talking mechanism or a giant playset.
 It needs texture, bounce, motion, and that almost irresistible urge people have to toss around something that feels oddly perfect in the hand.
 In a crowded toy year, that kind of instant demo power is huge.

 It also captures a quieter shift in late-80s toy culture: the growing success of products that feel more experiential than character-based.
 Koosh Ball is not asking you to join a universe.
 It is asking you to enjoy an object.
 That simplicity helps explain why it stands out.
 Sometimes a toy wins because the first five seconds with it are enough.